-All candidates for Mayor must file a Statement of Participation or Non-Participation in Public Financing Program form [Form SFEC 142(a)] no later than three days after the deadline to file nomination papers for the applicable election, to indicate whether they intend to participate in the public financing program.
-If this deadline falls on a weekend or legal holiday, the deadline will be extended to the next business day.
+All candidates for Mayor must file a Statement of Participation or Non-Participation in Public Financing Program form [Form SFEC 142(a)] by the deadline to file nomination papers for the applicable election to indicate whether they intend to participate in the public financing program.
 The form may not be amended or withdrawn after that deadline.
-Indicating an intent to participate on a Statement of Participation or Non- Participation in Public Financing Program form [Form SFEC 142(a)] does not qualify a candidate for public funds.
+Indicating an intent to participate on a Statement of Participation or Non-Participation in Public Financing Program form [Form SFEC 142(a)] does not qualify a candidate for public funds.
 In order to qualify for public funding, a candidate must submit an application and meet eligibility requirements, as explained in the Supplemental Guide for Candidates for Mayor Seeking Public Funding.